kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    (alias: last)
              Select the last (previously selected) window.
 If no target-session is specified, select the last window of the current session.

-     link-window [-adk] [-s src-window] [-t dst-window]
+     link-window [-abdk] [-s src-window] [-t dst-window]
                    (alias: linkw)
              Link the window at src-window to the specified dst-window.
 If dst-window is specified and no such window exists, the src-window is linked there.
-With -a, the window is moved to the next index up (following windows are moved if necessary).
+With -a or -b the window is moved to the next index after or before dst-window (existing windows are moved if necessary).
 If -k is given and dst-window exists, it is killed, otherwise an error is generated.
 If -d is given, the newly linked window is not selected.

-     list-panes [-as] [-F format] [-t target]
+     list-panes [-as] [-F format] [-f filter] [-t target] (alias: lsp)
-                   (alias: lsp)
              If -a is given, target is ignored and all panes on the server are listed.
 If -s is given, target is a session (or the current session).
-If neither is given, target is a window (or the current window).
-For the meaning of the -F flag, see the FORMATS section.
+If neither is given, target is a window (or the current window).  -F specifies the format of each line and -f a filter.
+Only panes for which the filter is true are shown.
+See the FORMATS section.

-     list-windows [-a] [-F format] [-t target-session]
+     list-windows [-a] [-F format] [-f filter] [-t target-session] (alias: lsw)
-                   (alias: lsw)
              If -a is given, list all windows on the server.
-Otherwise, list windows in the current session or in target-session.
-For the meaning of the -F flag, see the FORMATS sec‐ tion.
+Otherwise, list windows in the current session or in target-session.  -F specifies the format of each line and -f a filter.
+             Only windows for which the filter is true are shown.
+See the FORMATS section.

-     move-pane [-bdhv] [-l size] [-s src-pane] [-t dst-pane] (alias: movep)
+     move-pane [-bdfhv] [-l size] [-s src-pane] [-t dst-pane] (alias: movep)
-             Like join-pane, but src-pane and dst-pane may belong to the same window.
+             Does the same as join-pane.

-     move-window [-ardk] [-s src-window] [-t dst-window]
+     move-window [-abrdk] [-s src-window] [-t dst-window]
                    (alias: movew)
              This is similar to link-window, except the window at src-window is moved to dst-window.
 With -r, all windows in the session are renumbered in sequential order, respecting the base-index option.

-     new-window [-adkP] [-c start-directory] [-e environment] [-F format] [-n window-name] [-t target-window] [shell-command] (alias: neww)
+     new-window [-abdkPS] [-c start-directory] [-e environment] [-F format] [-n window-name] [-t target-window] [shell-command]
+                   (alias: neww)
              Create a new window.
-With -a, the new window is inserted at the next index up from the specified target-window, moving windows up if necessary, otherwise target-window is the new window location.
+With -a or -b, the new window is inserted at the next index after or before the specified target-window, moving windows up if necessary; otherwise target-window is the new window location.

-             If -d is given, the session does not make the new window the current window.  target-window represents the window to be created; if the target already exists an error is shown, unless the -k flag is used, in which case it is destroyed.  shell-command is the command to execute.
+             If -d is given, the session does not make the new window the current window.  target-window represents the window to be created; if the target already exists an error is shown, unless the -k flag is used, in which case it is destroyed.
+If -S is given and a window named window-name already exists, it is selected (unless -d is also given in which case the command does nothing).

+             shell-command is the command to execute.
 If shell-command is not specified, the value of the default-command option is used.  -c specifies the working directory in which the new window is created.

              When the shell command completes, the window closes.
 See the remain-on-exit option to change this behaviour.